The Lie of the Land - Part One

 It was primitive ploughs and unwieldy oxen.
 Source: Into the picture podcast: Ridge and Furrow

-Unfortunately, their answers only raise further questions and furrow more brows.
+Unfortunately, their answers only furrow more brows.
 Especially if you've actually read What is Medieval Ridge and Furrow and appreciated the volume of bullshit involved.

-But any vegetable knows that's unlikely.
-The practice would deplete both your soil's fertility and its plough-ability.
+But any vegetable farmer knows that's unlikely.
+The practice would deplete both your soil's fertility, its plough-ability (by producing hard pan) and its water handling ability.

-This may be why experts have developed so many answers to ridge and furrow's riddles.
-Answers from which contradictions sprout like weeds.
+The contradictions generated by ridge and furrow's explanations may explain why experts have developed many more explanations for ridge and furrow's riddles.
+Explanation from which more contradictions sprout like weeds.

 Take for example the orientation of ridge and furrow:

-They're on contour.
+They're always on contour.
 Source: What is ridge and furrow

-Who knew all farmland in England is oriented north-south, both with the contour and across it, and aligned with the midsummer solstice?
+Who knew all farmland in England is ploughable north to south, with the contour and across it, all the while following the lie of the land?

 Check the patch top-right.
 Why?
 Source: Cotswolds Ridge & Furrow Farming

-Like the Wood Stanway ridge and furrow patches in the image at the top of this page, this patchwork prompts a key question: if ridge and furrow demonstrates the difficulty of turning old ploughs and oxen teams around, why plough short strips?
-Why not reduce time-wasting turnaround time by ploughing the longest possible strips?
+Both the above image and the Wood Stanway image at the top of the page prompt an important question: if ridge and furrow really demonstrates the difficulty of turning old ploughs and oxen teams around, why did they plough short strips?

-Expert explanations for the height and width of ridge and furrow are less amusingly self-contradictory than explanations for its orientation.
-Instead, explanations for its dimensions are amusing because they contradict the existence of universally acknowledged natural forces like gravity.
+Expert explanations for the height and width of ridge and furrow are less amusing than explanations for its orientation.
+They lack the amusing contradictions.
+Instead, explanations for ridge and furrow's height and width are amusing because they contradict universal natural forces like gravity.

 From Cotswolds Ridge & Furrow Farming: